BCHarrell/Mellon/README.md

 # Mellon
-Password Manager
+## Password Manager
+### Creates and stores secure passwords so users only need to remember one

-Team: Brent Harrell, Jay Bachir, Thomas Hodges
+Team Members: Brent Harrell, Jay Bachir, Thomas Hodges